cdevroe/mastodon-favorites/readme.txt

 == About this Plugin ==

-One of the primary ways I find new accounts to follow on social media is by eavesdropping on other people’s favorites.
-Many social networks make each account’s favorites public but Mastodon does not (yet?).
-So I wanted a way to show my favorite toots publicly so that others can look through them.
-And I’m hoping others make theirs available too. - [Colin Devroe](https://cdevroe.com/)
+One of the primary ways I find new accounts to follow is by eavesdropping on other people’s favorites.
+Many platforms make favorites public but Mastodon doesn't (yet?).
+I wanted to show my favorite toots publicly so that people can look through them.
+I’m hoping you'll make your favorite toots public this way too.